piknikki/cover-bike-club/README.md

 # cover-bike-club
-Reproducing a great looking website
+In this project, I will be attempting to reproduce a great looking website, the Dedham Cycle Club: https://dedhamcycleclub.org/.

+Once I have the basic setup, I will convert it to a PWA, if possible.